-Traditionally in India, spices powders are ground as needed.
-This ensures they are fresh, potent and fragrant.
-The special touch this adds to a dish is incomparable.
-It may seem like a lot of work but really isn't if you have the right tools.
-All you need (for dry spice grinding) is a clean, dry coffee grinder.
+Traditionally in India, spice powders are ground as needed.
+This ensures they are fresh, potent, and fragrant, and the special touch this adds to a dish is incomparable.
+It may seem like a lot of work, but it is quite simple if you have the right tools.
+All you need for dry spice grinding is a clean, dry coffee grinder.

-When buying a coffee grinder to use for spices, don’t spend too much as once it has been used for the spices, you cannot grind coffee in it.
-To help you find the right one, I’ve... selected a few coffee grinders based on their popularity (and subsequent ratings and reviews) with users.
-Take your pick:
+When buying a coffee grinder to use for spices, don’t spend too much money, as once it has been used for the spices, it really can't be used for anything else, especially coffee beans.
+Choose from these five small coffee grinders and you won't be disappointed.

 Though it is one of the more expensive models (averaging $90), this small grinder has 16 grind settings categorized into extra fine, fine, regular, and coarse.
 It also has a 60-second timer with an auto-stop facility and hand-assembled, solid conical steel burrs which can be removed for easy cleaning.
 The tight-fitting lid keeps everything in place.

 Because it has the slowest grinding with the highest precision, this grinder creates less friction and heat build-up; therefore it preserves maximum aroma and flavor since heat causes flavor breakdown in spices and makes them release their scent.
 You can grind up to four ounces of spices at a time in this model.